Frequently asked questions

-- Tooth erosion due to teeth grinding; can damage the enamel and create a bigger problem in the future if it's left unattended.
+- Tooth erosion due to teeth grinding.
+It can damage the enamel and create a bigger problem in the future if left unattended.

-- Receding Gums can be caused by several reasons; from incorrect teeth brushing to periodontal disease.
+- Receding gums can be caused by a variety of reasons, from improper tooth brushing to periodontal disease.

-- Teeth whitening (sometimes); depending on the technique used by the doctor, teeth whitening can leave your teeth sensitive for a couple of days
+- Teeth whitening (sometimes); depending on the technique used by the doctor, teeth whitening may leave teeth sensitive for a couple of days.

 What are my options for replacing a missing tooth?

 There are three main ways to replace teeth: Dentures, Bridges, and Dental Implants.